nxp-auto-linux/linux/Documentation/crypto/fsl/hse.rst

 Supported Platforms
 -------------------
-This driver provides crypto offloading support for NXP S32G274A processor.
+This driver provides cryptographic offloading support for the following NXP processors:

+- S32G274A
+- S32R45

 Supported Algorithms
 --------------------